-With the NBN rollout picking up momentum, it is time to check out the best value plans on the market.
+With the NBN rollout picking up momentum, we’re looking at some tips that can help you choose a good value internet plan.
 We have had a running debate around the ACCAN office about what good value actually means in a telco product – is it the cheapest?
 What about quality?
 Good value means different things to different people, for most people it is probably the best quality you can afford.

 Check ISP quality

 If you are an occasional user who just gets online for email and a little web browsing, most NBN products will easily perform to your needs.
-But to get the most out of the extra NBN speed you will want to start streaming high definition (HD) video.
+But if there are a number of people using the internet in your household at the same time or if you want to use more data intensive applications, such as streaming high definition (HD) video, you will want to pick a high quality provider.
 Whether it is for overseas video chatting, entertainment, tele-health or work, video performance is the main measure of a good quality internet service provider (ISP).

 Previously you might have gone with a tried and tested provider, like Telstra or Optus, or taken a stab in the dark with another provider.
 Now there are two tools to help you compare ISP performance quality: